chinapedia/wikipedia.abstract.en/Page/First_aid.md

 Napoleon's surgeon, Baron Dominique-Jean Larrey, is credited with creating an ambulance corps (the ambulance volantes), which included medical assistants, tasked to administer first aid in battle.

 In 1859 Jean-Henri Dunant witnessed the aftermath of the Battle of Solferino, and his work led to the formation of the Red Cross, with a key stated aim of "aid to sick and wounded soldiers in the field".[9]
 The Red Cross and Red Crescent are still the largest provider of first aid worldwide.[10]

-Esmarch bandage showing soldiers how to perform first aid|thumb

 In 1870, Prussian military surgeon Friedrich von Esmarch introduced formalized first aid to the military, and first coined the term "erste hilfe" (translating to 'first aid'), including training for soldiers in the Franco-Prussian War on care for wounded comrades using pre-learnt bandaging and splinting skills, and making use of the Esmarch bandage which he designed.[11]
 The bandage was issued as standard to the Prussian combatants, and also included aide-memoire pictures showing common uses.